gui1117/airjump-multi/README.md

 ## Vulkano

 There is not much to say here.
-It shows how to use abstract type of `vulkano`:
+It shows how to use abstract type of vulkano:

 ```rust
 pub struct Graphics {